ARMmbed/mbed-os-5-docs/docs/reference/contributing/target/QuadSPI.md

 <h2 id="quadspi-port">QuadSPI</h2>

-QSPI HAL defines API for targets that contain QSPI capable peripheral.
-The QSPI interface is often used for data storage.
+The QSPI HAL defines API for targets that contain QSPI capable peripheral.
+Developers often use the QSPI interface for data storage.

+<span class="warnings">**Warning:** We are changing the QSPI HAL API in an upcoming release of Mbed OS.
+You can find details on how it may affect you in the [Implementing the QSPI API](#implementing-the-qspi-api) section.

 ### Assumptions

 #### Defined behavior

-- a target implementaion should cover the most of QSPI frame format (some targets might not provide the flexibility for setting all frame parameters)
+- A target implementaion covers most of the QSPI frame format (some targets might not provide the flexibility for setting all frame parameters).
-- command transfer - a target might provide additional API for sending device specific commands.
-In case it does not, it can be implemented via read/write functions (this is target/driver dependent)
+- Command transfer - A target might provide additional API for sending device-specific commands.
+If it does not, you can implement it using read and write functions.
+(This is target or driver dependent.)

 #### Undefined behavior

-- Calling any function other than `qspi_init` before the initialization of the QSPI
+- Calling any function other than `qspi_init` before the initialization of the QSPI.

 #### Dependency